jackhump/featuremaps/README.md

 * Transposable elements
 * locations of sequence motifs

-RNAmaps first performs an intersection of the two sets of genomic intervals (stored as BED files) and records the position of each element in B that overlaps each element in A. As A intervals can vary in length, the intersected intervals are then scaled to a uniform size in a scheme set by the user which allows for unscaled sections.
+featuremaps first performs an intersection of the two sets of genomic intervals (stored as BED files) and records the position of each element in B that overlaps each element in A. As A intervals can vary in length, the intersected intervals are then scaled to a uniform size in a scheme set by the user which allows for unscaled sections.
 The relative density of at position is then calculated ( sum of the number of overlapping B features at a given position / total number of A features) to create a vector of densities.

 ## Worked example

 In the /test directory there are two BED files, XX.bed and YY.bed.
-We can use RNAmaps to test for overlap and localisation of features in YY within each interval in XX
+We can use featuremaps to test for overlap and localisation of features in YY within each interval in XX

 1. Reading in files and intersecting the two
 ```